OllieJones/index-wp-mysql-for-speed/readme.txt

 = 1.3.4 =
 Support MariaDB 10.1, make indexes work a little better, miscellaneous bugfixes.

-= 1.4.0 =
+= 1.4.1 =
-* 5.9 compatibility
+* WordPress 5.9 compatibility
-* Rekeys tables in one go: allows the plugin to work when `sql_require_primary_key=ON` (typically at managed service providers).
+* Rekeys tables in one go: allows the plugin to work more quickly, and when `sql_require_primary_key=ON` (typically at managed service providers).
-* Handles upgrades to high-performance keys
-* Adds prefix keys to meta_value columns to allow searching by value.
+* Adds high-performance keys to wp_users and wp_commentmeta tables.
-* Adds display_name key to wp_users, and keys to wp_commentmeta.
+* Adds high-performance key for looking up meta values quickly in wp_postmeta, wp_termmeta, and wp_usermeta.
+* Handles upgrades to high-performance keys, from previous plugin versions.
 * Checks `$wp_db_version` number to ensure schema compatibility.
+* Monitor captures include overall database server metrics, and can be uploaded.
+* Help pages for each tab of the plugin's Dashboard panel.
+* Clearer Dashboard panel displays.

 == Upgrade Notice ==
-5.9 support, keys on user display names and metadata values, better support for managed service providers and larger WooCommerce sites, bug fixes.
+Many performance improvements, especially for larger WooCommerce sites.
+Better help pages.
+Several bug fixes.

 == Screenshots ==